 Candy bark is one of those super easy recipes, that can kinda be made any way you like.
 I think that’s why we tend to make it for almost any holiday.

 Easy Easter Candy Bark

-- 1 package (24 ounces) Almond Bark
+- 1 package 24 ounces Almond Bark

-- 2 ounce Wilton Candy Melts purple
+- 2 ounces Wilton Candy Melts purple

-- 2 ounce Wilton Candy Melts yellow
+- 2 ounces Wilton Candy Melts yellow

-- 2 ounce Wilton Candy Melts pink
+- 2 ounces Wilton Candy Melts pink

 - 1 cup Easter Candy any type you like